imballinst/imballinst.dev/src/pages/blog/burning-out/index.md

 ## Closing words

 Burnout is not a nice thing to experience.
 Although burnout is sometimes (if not often) caused by work-life imbalance, other factors can also contribute to making it happen, such as unfit culture and excessive workload.
-There is a subtle but clear line between frustration and burnout, so don't forget to try practicing mindfulness to sense the "danger".
-Delegation and saying "no" can also be utilized to maintain our sanity.
+There is a subtle but clear line between frustration and burnout.
+To prevent it, probably practicing mindfulness to sense the "danger" can be a good idea.
+Additionally, effective delegation and saying "no" are our best friends to maintain our sanity.

 If you are a manager (or a role with similar responsibilities), don't forget to put yourselves in your team members' shoes.
 Try to see if there is a flaw in the team.
 If we don't admit there is a problem, we won't be able to fix it because we are actively denying it.
 Telling our team to "assume positive intent" doesn't help if they have been facing the problem for more than a year and they don't see noticeable improvements.